 The Article reviews the appeal of criminal law adhering to a purely objective standard, where the problem of the individualizing factors is sought to be avoided altogether.
 But the resulting stream of injustices has forced most jurisdictions to adopt a partially individualized standard in some cases involving some doctrines.
 But this leaves the jurisdiction’s criminal law in an awkward and unstable state.
 Without a guiding principle for determining which individualizing factors are to be taken into account under what circumstances, the law is inevitably unprincipled and internally inconsistent.
 And without guidance, different decision-makers inevitably come to different conclusions in similar cases.

 The Article proposes a solution to the individualizing factors puzzle and a statutory codification that would provide guidance in the adjudication of the many cases in which the issue arises.

 Individualization, culpability, mitigation, offense grading, excuse defenses, reasonable person, provocation, heat of passion, recklessness, negligence, mistaken justification, extreme emotional disturbance, duress, involuntary intoxication, insanity, purpose, knowledge, proposed codification

 Villanova Law Review

 Robinson, Paul H. and Holcomb, Lindsay, "Individualizing Criminal Law’s Justice Judgments: Shortcomings in the Doctrines of Culpability, Mitigation, and Excuse" (2022).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2520.

 Courts Commons, Criminal Law Commons, Criminology and Criminal Justice Commons, Ethics and Political Philosophy Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons